Skip Navigation

 High-Risk Older Adult RSV Vaccine Program

-There are two vaccine products available for the 2024-2025 High-Risk Older Adult RSV prevention Program: Arexvy and Abrysvo.
+There continues to be two vaccine products available for older adults: Arexvy and Abrysvo®.

 Ontario’s publicly funded RSV prevention program for older adults targets high-risk individuals and settings.
 Please see the Ontario Ministry of Health – Respiratory Syncytial Virus (RSV) prevention programs for Health Care Providers for more information (external link) regarding eligibility.